andre-the-giant/astroblog/src/pages/posts/inclusivity-is-not-a-buzzword-it-is-what-makes-teams-stronger.md

 ---
 layout: ../../layouts/MarkdownPostLayout.astro
-title: 'Inclusivity isn’t a buzzword, it’s what makes teams stronger'
+title: 'Inclusivity isn't a buzzword, it's what makes teams stronger'
 pubDate: 2025-02-26
-description: 'A strong development team isn’t just about technical skills, it’s about inclusivity.
+description: 'A strong development team isn't just about technical skills, it's about inclusivity.
 When teams are truly inclusive, they foster innovation, improve retention, and create an environment where everyone can thrive.'
 image:
     url: 'blogimage5.jpg'
     alt: ''